ffeast/docker-lua5.1-i386/README.md

 ## Get this image

-you can execute following command to get this docker image :
+You can execute following command to get this docker image :
 ```
 docker pull ffeast/docker-lua5.1-i386
 ```